Writer’s NOTE: Updated for 2020 to reflect changes in Programming at The Modern Mr. & Mrs., LLC.

-- Your perpetrator tells you that you “you said you would [pick anything]” when clearly you know that you didn’t.
+- Your perpetrator tells you that “you said you would [pick anything you are alleged to have said]” when clearly you know that you didn’t.

-- Your perpetrator rationalizes that his actions and behaviors stem from your overall unattractiveness (you don’t wear any makeup or the right makeup, you dress like a slut, you don’t dress enough like a slut, you act like a slut, you’re too fat, you’re too old, you’re too ugly, you’re too skinny, and the list goes on and on and on).
+- Your perpetrator rationalizes that his word(s), action(s), & behavior(s) stem from your overall unattractiveness (you don’t wear any makeup or the right makeup, you dress like a slut, you don’t dress enough like a slut, you act like a slut, you’re too fat, you’re too old, you’re too ugly, you’re too skinny, and the list goes on and on and on).

 WRITER’S NOTE: Never allow another person to ever make you feel inferior, like you are any less of a human being than anyone else.
 You are beautiful in body, mind, and spirit.
 Nobody can ever take that away from you unless you allow them.

-At the end of the day, none of it is your fault, for you are never responsible for the actions of another human being.
+At the end of the day, none of it is your fault, for you are never responsible for the word(s), action(s), & behavior(s) of another human being.
 You are only responsible for that of your own.

 Gaslighting occurs (in):